CMS going End of Life – 3 steps towards lower risk version upgrading

 The first step is to build a new, decoupled frontend.
 By decoupling your frontend, you remove complexity from your current solution, which thus becomes simpler to upgrade.
 The separate frontend will also be more flexible, and you can focus on creating a strong user experience.

-Your data and integrations are still part of your current version, but because you put Enterspeed in as a Speed Layer, your frontend only runs on the data served out of Enterspeed.
+Your data and integrations are still part of your current version, but because you add Enterspeed as Speed Layer, your frontend only runs on the data served out of Enterspeed.
 Since Enterspeed stores all data from your current system, you can start disconnecting sources without users noticing.
-The use of Enterspeed also offers the advantage that your site gets a higher Performance (fast load time) and thus a better user experience.👇
+The use of Enterspeed also offers the advantage that your site gets a performance boost (fast load time) and thus a better user experience.👇

 2: Decouple additional sources from your current solution